Jia-py/blog/_posts/2021-9-7-Data Mining.md

 if the t frequency is very big, so the IDF(t) will be very small, it says that elements that appear frequently are not important.

+## Set-valued Data

+each record is a set of items, like a market-basket data.

+one record is {"ID": 1 ,"items" : (Bread, Coke, Milk)}